Managing Large CAPEX Projects: Moving away from ‘Project Management’ to ‘Project Flow Management’

 For each function to complete work in the minimum possible time before handing over, the full kit – materials, resources, approvals, tools, supervision capacity – required to complete the task must be arranged in full before starting the task.

-- The team required to ensure the full kit should be different from those executing the work bundles.
+• The team is required to ensure the full kit should be different from those executing the work bundles.

 The waiting, queuing, and clear priorities enable one to create a bank of full kits.